minghao2016/openhotspot/docs/source/tsalog.rst

 - Deleted http folder and just placed those files in the src dir.
 - Changed README to markdown
 - Added setup.rst file.
+- Added a hs_spatial_autocorrelation file for analysis of the predicted clusters.

 Thur Feb 2, 2017
 ----------------